bendory/self-referencial-number-puzzle/README.md

 	1 ints took 0 steps.
 	9 ints took 1 steps.
 	0 ints got stuck in loops.
-	0 was a worst-case recursion which took 1 steps.
+	0 was a worst-case iteration which took 1 steps.
 	Canonical: [1]

 ### 2 Digits